ssyuen/Note/.github/PULL_REQUEST_TEMPLATE.md

 ## Attributions
-Pull request template has been adopted from https://github.com/rabbitmq/rabbitmq-dotnet-client/blob/0ffd443eb1a3de7de8db58ece20b26e379355a73/.github/PULL_REQUEST_TEMPLATE.md and modified for our own intent
+Pull request template has been adopted from https://github.com/rabbitmq/rabbitmq-dotnet-client/blob/0ffd443eb1a3de7de8db58ece20b26e379355a73/.github/PULL_REQUEST_TEMPLATE.md and modified for our own intents and purposes.